|Collections Fees and Charges|

 What if I buy an existing business?
 Could I be responsible for the previous owners liability?

-If you purchased a business the purchaser can be held liable for payment on past due taxes pursuant to Tax Code Section: 5-10-595 Collection of taxes when there is succession in and/or cessation of business [PDF].
+If you purchased a business the purchaser can be held liable for payment on past due taxes pursuant to Tax Code Section: 5-10-595.
 The purchaser should require proof that the taxes have been paid by having the former owner produce a Certificate of Compliance from the Tax Audit & Collections Department.

-If past taxes are due at the time of the sale, the purchaser shall withhold from the purchase money an amount sufficient to cover the taxes required to be paid, and interest or penalties due and payable, until the former owner produces a receipt from the Tax Collector showing all City tax has been paid or a tax clearance request form [PDF] stating that no amount is due as then shown by the records of the Tax Collector.
+If past taxes and fees are due at the time of the sale, the purchaser shall withhold from the purchase money an amount sufficient to cover the taxes and fees required to be paid, and interest or penalties due and payable, until the former owner produces a receipt from the Tax Collector showing all City liability tax has been paid or a Business Clearance Request form [PDF] stating that no amount is due as then shown by the records of the Tax Collector.